 Still, however, that wasn’t the response the missionary was seeking, and so he started preaching again.
 He told the tribe how Jesus, even though He was rich in heaven, had become poor for us by being born in a manger, living a humble life, and dying by way of a cruel, humiliating cross.
 This compelled the Chief to leave the meeting, go get his horse, bring the animal to the missionary, and say, “Chief give his horse to Jesus.”

-Now the chief thought to himself, “I have given everything I have to Jesus, who gave Himself for me.”
-The missionary, however, started up yet another round of preaching.
+At this point, the Chief thought to himself, “Now I have given everything I have to Jesus, who gave Himself for me.”
+But the missionary just started up yet another round of preaching.
 This time he explained that Jesus had arisen from the dead, appeared to many in His post-resurrection body, ascended back to heaven forty days later, and was now seated at the right hand of His heavenly father, calling men and women to Himself.
-And it was then that the Indian chief finally understood why the missionary had never seemed satisfied with the fine gifts.
-The chief stood up again, walked forward, bowed himself at the missionary’s feet, and said, “Chief give himself to Jesus.”
+And it was then that the Chief finally understood why the missionary had never seemed satisfied with the fine gifts.
+The Chief stood up again, walked forward, bowed himself, and said, “Chief give himself to Jesus.”

-Ah friend, there it is!
-That is the decision that Jesus wants from each of us, and it is a far cry from merely attending church, putting some money in the offering plate, owning a Bible, praying prayers, trying to live a moral life, etc. Certainly each of those things is proper when understood in its rightful place, but when it comes to salvation they are all just tomahawks, blankets, and horses.
-What Jesus truly wants is you, lock, stock, and barrel.
+Ah, friend, there it is!
+That is the decision that Jesus wants from each of us, and it is a far cry from merely attending church, putting some money in the offering plate, owning a Bible, praying prayers, trying to live a moral life, etc. Certainly, each of those things is proper when understood in its rightful place, but when it comes to salvation, they are all just tomahawks, blankets, and horses.
+What Jesus truly wants is you (lock, stock, and barrel).
 And, just to be honest about it, when He has you like that, He’ll have you keep all your tomahawks, blankets, and horses and use them in service to Him.